Back to School

+Back to School was a critical and financial success.

 Plot

 Thornton Meloni, a child of Italian immigrants, returns from school one day to his father's tailor shop, bearing a report card with poor grades.
 His ambition is to go into his father's line of work, but the latter warns Thornton that "If a man has no education, he's got nothing."

-As decades pass, Thornton Anglicizes his surname from Meloni to "Melon" and becomes a self-made corporate giant, with a successful chain of plus-size clothing stores and other business ventures.
+As decades pass, Thornton anglicizes his surname from Meloni to "Melon" and becomes a self-made corporate giant, with a successful chain of plus-size clothing stores and other business ventures.
 He also has a son named Jason.
 Jason becomes a college student who avoids Thornton despite their previous closeness.
 Jason's mother has died, Thornton has remarried to a gold digger named Vanessa.
 When Vanessa splurges on an expensive party, Thornton reaches his breaking point and wishes to see Jason.
 He divorces Vanessa for adultery and instructs Lou, his bodyguard and chauffeur, to take him to Grand Lakes University.

 On the campus, Thornton learns that the reason for Jason's distant attitude with his father was that he is a C-student, unhappy with college life, and intends to drop out.
 He is a towel boy for the diving team instead of a member, was rejected by the fraternities, is antagonized by diver and jock Chas Osborne, and has no friends except for his roommate Derek Lutz.
 Thornton motivates him to stay in college by deciding to enroll alongside him.
 Despite Thornton's lack of academic qualifications, the dean David Martin admits him when he bribes Martin with a donation for a new campus building.

 Thornton's bribery earns him the wrath of Dr. Philip Barbay, dean of the business school.
 His displeasure is further exacerbated by Thornton's canny practical experience clashing with Barbay's hypothetical theorizing in class and ivory tower ways.
 Thornton also develops a romantic interest in Barbay's girlfriend, the literature professor Dr. Diane Turner.
 Meanwhile, Jason begins to attract the interest of Valerie Desmond, a girl whom Chas has been trying to impress.
-Thornton becomes a popular man on campus, throwing huge parties and exhibiting generosity to the fellow students.
+Thornton becomes a popular man on campus, throwing huge parties and exhibiting generosity to his fellow students.
 Jason earns a spot on the diving team, after Thornton, a former diver himself, convinces the diving coach to reconsider his abilities.
 Despite all this, Jason still feels he is living in Thornton’s shadow.